-Lughnasadh is still celebrated in Ireland today.
-It is celebrated in Ballycastle, County Antrim and is known as the Auld Lammas Fair.
-Usually towards the end of August where people will wander through the markets eating the traditional Yellow Man.
+Lughnasadh is still celebrated in Ireland today such as as the Auld Lammas Fair in county Antrim.
+Celebrated towards the end of August its where people will wander through the markets eating the traditional Yellow Man.

-There is also a celebration held at Carrickfergus Castle where there are reenactments of how daily life would have been lived.
-You can also expect to see traditional festivals in Gaoth Dobhair, Sligo, Brandon and Rathangan.
-The most popular is Puck Fair held in Killorglin County Kerry, traced back to the 16th Century but has its roots in Lughnasadh.
+There is also a celebration at Carrickfergus Castle with reenactments of how daily life would have been lived.
+You can also expect to see traditional festivals in Gaoth Dobhair, Sligo, Brandon, and Rathangan.
+The most popular is Puck Fair in Killorglin county Kerry that dates back to the 16th Century and has its roots in Lughnasadh.

 We may never see the full extent of what the Óenach Tailten would have been really like.
 However, we should remember how important these events were and still are in Irish society.